StanfordVL/pair-website/README.md

 To update site, run above commands, then 'octopress deploy', and then cd to dir where site is hosted (/afs/.cs/group/pair/www) and just run 'git pull'.

 To add new publications, follow example in publications directory.
 To update people or robot list, update appropriate file in \_data.
 To update look or layout, edit the appropriate md files in \_includes, or \_pages.
+To update news or publications on home page, edit the index.md in root folder directly.

 Maintainers: [Yuke Zhu](https://web.stanford.edu/~yukez/), [Ajay Mandlekar](http://web.stanford.edu/~amandlek/), [Andrey Kurenkov](http://www.andreykurenkov.com/)